deNzik3/data_analytics_projects/README.md

 ## About
 I started doing analytics two years ago, as it has always been very interesting to work with numbers.
 Quickly mastered at a good level libraries for data analysis and visualization, as well as for ML.
 Also was a team leader at a Hackathon from the university.
 Together with the university team, I conducted marketing research, where I was engaged in visualization.
 Was engaged in the development of a recommendation system for films.
 Also, based on the data obtained, I performed binary analysis, created ML models.

+I have experience working with Data Bases: Greenplum/PostgreSQL at a high level.
+I work with libraries for data analysis in Python.
+Compiled Database schemas as part of university tasks.
+I like to participate in ML competitions on Kaggle.
+I am actively developing in this direction.
+I also have a leadership stronghold, was a team leader at a Hackathon.
+Familiar with the Agile methodology

 ## Education
 - **2021-2026 National Research Nuclear University MEPhI, Moscow - IFTEB, Economics Security, Expert**

 ## Job experience

-* Junior Product Analyst at [Tinkoff](https://www.tinkoff.ru)
+* Junior Product Analyst at Tinkoff bank

 Worked in the department of Qualified Electronic Signature for Business.
 I built an analytics system from scratch (before that there was no analyst in the team).
-Created basic product analytics.
+Was an analyst in two products at once and was responsible for building an analytical systems and ad-hoc tasks or huge projects, for example building a customer's funnel or just to analyze the customer roadmap and find weak points

 **Technology stack:**
 * structuring data in DWH